DuckDB on Serverless Field notes on the most portable database

 We use aws_lambda_powertools to pull secrets from AWS Systems Manager (SSM) Parameter Store — it caches them, which keeps us from hammering SSM on every warm invocation.
 When a connection is bootstrapped, we automatically:

-By rolling this into a DEFAULT_BOOTSTRAP tuple, any developer who simply requests a cursor gets a connection already wired up to the rest of our infrastructure — securely, with no copy-pasted credential code.
-It's the difference between grinding your beans fresh every morning and having the grounds measured out the night before.
+By rolling this into a DEFAULT_BOOTSTRAP tuple, any developer who simply requests a cursor gets a connection already wired up to the rest of our infrastructure securely.

 Thread safety and lifecycle management

-Here's the edge that's easiest to get wrong.
+This one is the easiest to get wrong.
 Because a warm Lambda environment reuses the same process across invocations, anything you cache at module scope outlives the request that created it.
-And the moment your code touches that cached connection from more than one thread — a background worker, an async fan-out, a library that threads under the hood — DuckDB's in-process model needs guarding.
+And the moment your code touches that cached connection from more than one thread — a background worker, an async fan-out, a library that threads under the hood — DuckDB's in-process model needs guardrails.
 It was built assuming a single owner.

 @contextlib.contextmanager